tytydraco/yessleep/out/Weird_Coworker_Update_I_have_a_fan_apparently.md

 The blaze within my limbs continued to rage as Ramy used my mouth to grin at the distraut, masked man across the room, "You want to be a hero, magician?"

-When Ramy spoke with my voice, it sounded far too confident and deep to have possibly been mine.
+When Ramy spoke with my voice, it sounded far too confident and deep to have possibly been mine, his accent the biggest giveaway that I wasn't the one in control anymore.
 He stood slowly, his movements calculated, watching for any slip-ups from the PPE guy.
 Any signs of weakness for him to exploit.

 Thinking of another human being as prey... it *wasn't* a good feeling.